microsoft/SmartHotel360-Website/README.md

 ## Configuring the website

-The file `appsettings.Development.json` contains the settings of the web site.
-By default following options are used:
+The file `appsettings.Development.json` contains the settings of the website.
+By default, the following options are used:

 * `SettingsUrl`: Url of the configuration endpoint.
-By default it uses the public endpoint service.
+By default, it uses the public endpoint service.
 Only change if you are running your own backend services.
 * `FakeAuth`: Contains data to "simulate" the login process.
 Data is `Name` (name of the user), `UserId` (id of the user), `PicUrl` (url of the user avatar).

 > If `FakeAuth` is **not set** the PublicWeb site uses an Azure Active Directory B2C to enable the logins.
 Please read "[Enabling B2C logins](./Documents/Images/B2C.md)" if you want to use B2C logins.

 If you want to deploy this application to your own Azure subscription, see [this setup guide](./Documents/AzureDeployment.md) for instructions.

-# Running the Pet Checker Azure Funcion
+# Running the Pet Checker Azure Function

 You can [run the Azure Function locally or deploy it to Azure](./Documents/AzureFunction.md)